-By making the most of the resources that it processes, the Group is fully integrating the logic of a circular economy, which allows it to limit its environmental impact by reducing its greenhouse gas emissions and increasing its use of renewable energy, all while improving its industrial and commercial performance.
+The rationale of the circular economy allows us to limit our environmental impact by reducing our greenhouse gas emissions and increasing our use of renewables, while improving our industrial and commercial performance.